openstack/ceilometer/doc/source/contributor/architecture.rst

    which can be consumed by an external system;
 3. udp, which publishes samples using UDP packets;
 4. http, which targets a REST interface;
-5. kafka, which publishes data to a Kafka message queue to be consumed by any system that supports Kafka.
-6. file, which publishes samples to a file with specified name and location;
+5. file, which publishes samples to a file with specified name and location;
-7. database, which stores samples to the legacy ceilometer database system.

 Storing/Accessing the data